Music Festivals of Bangalore India – If you are a sucker for travel and music, just like me, then India won’t disappoint you.

 I am a music fanatic, and I thoroughly enjoyed going to various festivals across India.

-The live music scene in India has been sprouting, and since then I have added a lot of artists to my favorite lists.
+The live music scene in India has been sprouting, and since then I have added a lot of artists to my favorite lists of music festivals of Bangalore.

 Indian Festivals You Don’t Want To Miss! – Holi